Mubarakpur, Azamgarh

 Mubarakpur is a town and a municipal board in Azamgarh district in the Indian state of Uttar Pradesh.
 It is located at a distance of 13 km north-east of the district headquarters in Azamgarh.

 Geography

 Mubarakpur is located at 26.09°N 83.29°E. It has an average elevation of 69 metres (226 feet).

 Demographics

 The total population of Mubarakpur is 70,463 as of 2011 census.
 Males constitute 51.3% of the population whereas females 48.7%.

 Economy

-Mubarakpur is notable for the manufacture of sarees, which are exported.
+Mubarakpur is notable for the manufacture of Varanasi sarees, which are exported.

 Notable places

-The Temple of Thakurji and Mosque of Raja Mubarak Shah Jama Masjid are well known places of worship.
+The Temple of Thakurji and the Mosque of Raja Mubarak Shah Jama Masjid are well known places of worship.
 The Al Jamiatul Ashrafiya is an Islamic seminary of Ahle-Sunnat Muslims in India.